The Twelfth: Canada

+Australia

-An increase in membership in recent years has seen a revival of the Order in Australia and an annual Twelfth of July parade is currently held in Adelaide.
+An increase in Orange lodge membership in recent years has seen a revival of the Order in Australia, and an annual Twelfth of July parade is currently held in Adelaide.
 Parades were also formerly held in New Zealand on the Twelfth.

+Ireland

 Until the Partition of Ireland in the early 1920s, the Twelfth was celebrated by Protestants in many parts of Ireland.
-However, the reduction of Protestant political influence in what is now the Republic of Ireland has meant the only remaining major annual parade within the Republic is at Rossnowlagh, County Donegal, in the west of Ulster, which was held on the Twelfth until the 1970s, when it was moved to the weekend before.
-In the rest of Ireland, outside of the nine-county Province of Ulster, there are no major Orange events.
+However, the reduction of the Protestant population and relevance in the Republic of Ireland has resulted in the only remaining major annual parade now at Rossnowlagh, County Donegal.
+It was held on the Twelfth until the 1970s, when it was moved to the weekend before.
+There are no major Orange events in the rest of Ireland outside of the nine-county province of Ulster.

-In July 2010, former Tánaiste Michael McDowell said that the Twelfth should be made a national holiday in the Republic of Ireland as well as in Northern Ireland.
+Former Tánaiste Michael McDowell said in 2010 that the Twelfth should be made a national holiday in the Republic of Ireland, as well as in Northern Ireland.

+Spain

+There is a big parade in Benidorm, Spain, first illegally held in 2005, but now a managed annual event, sanctioned by the town hall.